The best plants for rooftop gardens: Make your green roof thrive

 Choosing the Best Rooftop Garden Plants

-Creating a rooftop garden in Australia can be a rewarding way to transform unused space into a beautiful, green environment.
+Creating a rooftop garden in Australia can be a rewarding way to transform unused space into a beautiful green environment

 With the right plant choices, you can overcome challenges like harsh sun, wind, and drought.